 Although the GT Aggressor Expert is its entry-level bike it still gets GT's signature Triple Triangle frame design where the seat stays and seat tube overlap for stiff, multi-point contact.

 The Expert has a generous spread of gearing, thanks to a 3x8 drivetrain, but that's harder to shift smoothly than a more up to date single chainring setup.
 SR Suntour’s 80mm coil fork is smoother than most air-sprung forks at this price, but it's heavy and can't easily be adjusted for rider weight.
-Despite the name, the Aggressor’s geometry and handing are better suited to less challenging off-road trails.
+Despite the name, the Aggressor’s geometry and handing are better suited to less challenging off-road routes such as fire roads, tow paths and easy trail center blue runs.
 Though with 27.5in or 29in wheel options and plenty of sizes, you'll be able to get an Aggressor that fits you really well.

 The best budget mountain bikes are always a compromise between performance and price.
 However, Giant is one of the largest manufacturers of bicycles in the world, controlling production right from raw material to finished bike.
 That gives it huge economies of scale as well as excellent quality builds at all price levels.